 Alaska Airlines has some of the market’s most attractive travel credit card deals.
 For starters, it offers a sign-up bonus of 40,000 miles when you spend $2,000 on your new card within three months.
 Also, you’ll earn up to $100 as statement credit annually.

-On every eligible Alaska Airlines purchases made using the Alaska Airlines Visa Signature Credit Card, you earn three miles per dollar spent on Alaska Airlines tickets, vacation packages, and cargo purchases.
+On every eligible Alaska Airlines purchase made using the Alaska Airlines Visa Signature Credit Card, you earn three miles per dollar spent on Alaska Airlines tickets, vacation packages, and cargo purchases.

 You also earn one point per dollar spent on all other purchases.